Anthony Gill, PhD

 "Good Manners Are Good Economics."
 Story on gifting scholarship in UW Today including the YouTube video of the poem.

-Anthony Gill is a regular contributor to AIER's editorial and educational content.
+Anthony Gill is a regular contributor to AIER's editorial and educational content and also writes an occasional ditty for Liberty Fund's Law & Liberty site.
 All links are to AIER unless otherwise noted.
-Visit Tony's AIER page for more updated articles.
+Visit Tony's AIER page or Law & Liberty for more updated articles.

 Jubilee and Student Loan Forgiveness (16 Sep '22 with Michael Thomas)